Connect with us

 “It has been observed that some companies are shelving their plans to take additional spaces in favour of remote working and co-working, as a way to cut their recurrent expenses,” Knight Frank said in its H1 2023 Kenya Market Update.

-The rising cost of capital, coupled with developers’ struggles to service their loans, has led financial institutions to adopt a conservative approach in funding large real estate projects, resulting in subdued office construction activities.
+The rising cost of capital, coupled with developers’ struggles to service their loans, has led financial institutions to adopt a conservative approach to funding large real estate projects, resulting in subdued office construction activities.

 As a result, the pipeline supply for 2023 remains subdued compared to previous years, with very few office developments expected to be completed this year.